phlowers/mechaphlowers/docs/user_guide/ug_input.md

 - coefficients of the polynomial model between stress and deformation in $GPa$

 Similarly to line section data, input data should be organized in a table.
-However the number of rows should be equal to 1: the attributes of a cable are the same on any span.
+However, the number of rows should be equal to 1: the attributes of a cable are the same on any span.

 |section|diameter|linear_weight|young_modulus|dilatation_coefficient|temperature_reference|a0|a1|a2|a3|a4|b0|b1|b2|b3|b4|
 |---|-----|--|--|--|-|-|--|-----|-------|-----------|-|-|-|-|-|